-Note: The horizontal run of vent must be level or have a 1/4" rise for every 2 ft. of run towards the termination.
+Note: The horizontal run of vent must have a 1/4" rise for every 1 ft. of run towards the termination.
 Never allow the vent to run downward.
 This could cause high temperatures and may present the possibility of a fire.